Final Project

 Final Report

 The final project report that you submit will consist of two parts: (1) a draft project report and (2) a final report.
 The draft project report is your main opportunity to get detailed feedback on your report.
-While the draft report won’t be graded, we will provide written feedback and suggestions in the form of Google doc comments that we would strongly recommend addressing in your final report.
+While the draft report won’t be graded, we will provide written feedback and suggestions in the form of Google doc comments that we strongly recommend addressing in your final report.

 Please find the instructions and template for the final report here.